scalacenter/bloop/website/content/_index.md

 +++
-description = "Bloop gives you fast edit/compile/test workflows for Scala." title = "Bloop" draft = false
+description = "Bloop is a Scala command-line tool and build server developed at the Scala Center to make the compile and test feedback loop as tight as possible." title = "Bloop" draft = false
 +++